Ian Poulter: ‘People threatening you is not a nice position to be in’

-Exclusive interview: The Englishman discusses the backlash to his decision to join LIV Golf, his determination to continue playing on the DP World Tour and still believing he can win a first major
+Exclusive interview: The Englishman discusses the backlash to his decision to join LIV Golf, his determination to continue playing on the DP World Tour, and his unshaken belief he can win a first major

 Ian Poulter would ordinarily be riding a tidal wave of blue support heading into an Open Championship, but golf’s civil war has split loyalties and even infiltrated the burnt fairways of the Old Course.
 The 46-year-old was among the defectors to LIV Golf who sought an emergency injunction to “abate” their suspension from the DP World Tour in order to play in last week’s Scottish Open at Renaissance Club.
 Their appeal was successful but the outcome for Poulter was not altogether positive.
 He opened last Thursday with a torrid round of 78 before a barely assuaging 72 condemned him to a missed cut.
 His unwavering pride prohibits him from “giving excuses for a poor performance”, but the ructions have been wearying.
 “There are definitely factors,” Poulter says.
 “To be honest, that’s up to everyone else to decide what the distractions were in play last week.”